 Yes, you read that right: These adorable pumpkins are made from toilet paper.
-A Piece of Rainbow put together this quick and inexpensive pumpkin-inspired craft using toilet paper rolls, colorful fabric, and foraged twigs.
 Use any type of spare fabric—like dish towels, scarves, or T-shirts—to wrap around the rolls and give them a more pumpkin-shaped look.
-Then wrap the whole thing with fabric, tucking the excess inside the center tub, and pop in a twig.
-This is an easy last-minute craft.
-If you also waited until the last minute to find something to wear for the big day, check out these equally easy genius DIY ideas for Halloween costumes.
+Tuck the excess fabric inside the center tub and pop in a twig.

 Sometimes it’s good to be bad, especially when you’re a Disney villain.
-This Maleficent Horn pumpkin from As the Bunny Hops will take some patience and time, but the wow factor is worth it.
-To form the horns, you’ll need heavy gauge wire, black crepe paper, and electric tape.
+To form the horns for this Maleficent pumpkin, you’ll need heavy gauge wire, black crepe paper, and electric tape.
 Attach them to a black craft pumpkin, and your pumpkin is ready to go.

 Sleeping Beauty pumpkin

 Give your pumpkin the royal treatment with this gorgeous Sleepy Beauty design.
-Made with pearl and heart embellishments, this craft comes together quickly, despite how intricate the details look.
-The Farm Girl Gabs uses pink acrylic pearl paint to get the iridescent shine on the pumpkin and tops it off with a ready-made tiara.
-If you’ve got someone who’s princess-obsessed in your house, don’t miss these 13 magically inspiring quotes from your favorite Disney princesses.
+Use pink acrylic pearl paint to get the iridescent shine on the pumpkin and top it off with pearl and heart embellishments a ready-made tiara.

 This Tiffany pumpkin uses the famous jewelry store’s signature robin’s-egg blue to evoke the little blue box that we all swoon over.
-A super easy and elegant option from As the Bunny Hops, this look calls for Tiffany-blue spray paint, a faux or real pumpkin, and white satin ribbon.
+A super easy and elegant option, this look calls for Tiffany-blue spray paint, a faux or real pumpkin, and white satin ribbon.

 Edna and Jack-Jack pumpkins

 Incredible is definitely the word to describe these pumpkins inspired by The Incredibles 2.
-The unlikely duo of Edna and Jack-Jack were the breakout stars of the movie—and make an adorable set of superhero pumpkins that will earn you raves from trick-or-treaters.
-As the Bunny Hops provides step-by-step instructions to paint the faces on the craft pumpkins, then adorn them with store-bought wigs, a pair of glasses, and a mask to complete the look.
+After painting Edna and Jack-Jack’s faces onto either real or faux pumpkins, adorn them with store-bought wigs, a pair of glasses, and a mask to complete the look.

 Nightmare Before Christmas pumpkin

-Yes, you can actually make this elaborate-looking decoration, and it’s surprisingly easy as long as you have the right materials.
-As the Bunny Hops uses a black diorama pumpkin and a set of Funko Pop figurines bring this Jack and Sally Hill pumpkin to life.
-Use glitterstock, yellow craft foam, and glue to create a stage for this scarily sweet Nightmare Before Christmas couple.
-When the holiday is over, make sure to use these brilliant ideas to store your Halloween decorations.
+Use a black diorama pumpkin and a set of Funko Pop figurines to bring this Jack and Sally Hill pumpkin to life.
+Adorn with glitter stock, yellow craft foam, and glue to create a stage for this scarily sweet Nightmare Before Christmas couple.

 Steamboat Mickey pumpkin

-Classic Disney lovers will adore this Steamboat Mickey pumpkin created by As the Bunny Hops.
-The whole pumpkin is made with craft foam and paint—and nothing else!
+All aboard, classic Disney lovers: you’ll absolutely adore this Steamboat Mickey pumpkin.
+The whole pumpkin is made with craft foam and paint.
 Start off with a black craft pumpkin and paint the bottom half gray.
 Cut circles out of black craft foam for the ears, and use round pieces of white craft foam for the buttons.

 Orange Bird pumpkin

-Die-hard Disney fans will recognize this Orange Bird pumpkin from As the Bunny Hops.
-Nope, it’s not part of the Angry Bird clan.
-Orange Bird was introduced at Disney World’s Magic Kingdom in the 1970s and can be spotted on merchandise through the park.
+Time for some extreme Disney lover trivia: Orange Bird was introduced at Disney World’s Magic Kingdom in the 1970s and can be spotted on merchandise through the park.
 Making it is a cinch with an orange craft pumpkin and foam.
 Just cut out the bird’s face, beak, and leaves from the foam and attach them with hot glue.

 If you’re a fan of Archie and the rest of the Riverdale crew, show off your show spirit with this simple Riverdale pumpkin that mimics a varsity letter.
 Paint a craft pumpkin bright yellow, and cut out an “R” from craft felt.
-You can download a template of the Riverdale “R” from As the Bunny Hops so your “R” looks perfect and your pumpkin looks authentic.
-If creating a jack-o’-lantern is also on your holiday to-do list, don’t miss these genius hacks for Halloween pumpkin carving you’ll use from now on.
+If you think your kids will love this craft, wait until they see these easy DIY Halloween kids costumes.

-Making Manzanita drops the classic orange fall decor and instead goes with a simple but classic look.
-Her black-and-white pumpkin decor is easily made from craft foam pumpkins, matte white spray paint, black marker, and brown craft paint.
+Nothing says sophistication quite like a neutral color palette.
+This black-and-white pumpkin decorating idea is easily made from craft foam pumpkins, matte white spray paint, black marker, and brown craft paint.
 Paint the pumpkin, and once it’s dry, use ready-made stencils or write your welcome message freehand.

 Tinker Bell pumpkin

-A little fairy dust—er, glitter—is all it takes to create this Tinker Bell pumpkin from As the Bunny Hops.
-First, use gold glitter spray paint to give the pumpkin an iridescent glow.
-Then, iron iridescent cellophane between two pieces of parchment paper, and cut out your wings.
-Attach them with hot glue, and if necessary, use toothpicks for added support.
+A little fairy dust—er, glitter—is all it takes to create this Tinker Bell pumpkin.
+Use gold glitter spray paint to give the pumpkin an iridescent glow before ironing on iridescent cellophane between two pieces of parchment paper, cutting out your wings, and attaching with hot glue.
 Large pom-poms form the feet and complete the pumpkin fairy.
-Tinker Bell is a classic holiday dress-up choice, but these are the 24 most popular Halloween costumes for 2019.

 Rose-gold and black pumpkins